newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Provide Identification and Required Fees

-A party wishing to obtain copies of court records is required to provide a form of identification, usually a government-issued photo ID and pay a fee.
+Parties wishing to obtain copies of court records may need to provide a form of identification, usually a government-issued photo ID, and pay a fee.
 This fee depends on the type of court records requested and the number of copies required.

 How Do I Find New Mexico Criminal Court Records by Mail?

 Start by sending a written request to the court where the record is located.
-Requirements for obtaining these records vary by court, but typically include details of the criminal court case, identity of the requestor, and payment (usually money orders or checks) to cover search fees and/or copies of records required, as well as a self-addressed envelope.
-For more information, contact the court to ask for additional requirements to requesting criminal court records by mail.
+Requirements for obtaining these records vary by court, but typically include details of the criminal court case, the identity of the requestor, payment (usually money orders or checks) to cover search fees and/or copies of required records, as well as a self-addressed envelope.
+For more information, contact the court to ask for additional requirements for requesting criminal court records by mail.

 How to Find New Mexico Criminal Court Records Online